parap/todo/Readme.md

 - dynamically change legend in dependence from language selected

-- make user to be logged in for 1 day (not a few hours as it is now)

 - save language preference to cookies

 - force completed normal items to be disappear eventually next days after completion: